mikeawalker/unraidsetup/README.md

 ```

 # Windows Vm

+After complete setup this VM is able to play Deathloop on Ultra settings no problem

 ## Installing windows

 I followed the tutorials from SpaceInvader One

 1. [Part1](https://www.youtube.com/watch?v=miYUGWq6l24&t=12s)
 2. [Part 2](https://www.youtube.com/watch?v=A2dkrFKPOyw&t=636s)

+Since we're looking to do gaming we want to use gpu pass through to achieve near baremetal gaming performance.

 ## GPU Pass through